 - UD Water Resources Agency – Internships with a focus on water resource policy and management are supported.

 - UD College of Agriculture and Natural Resources: Projects are supported to work with faculty in the departments of Animal and Food Sciences, Entomology and Applied Ecology, Applied Economics and Statistics, or Plant and Soil Sciences.
-For example, an internship in the Department of Plant and Soil Sciences could relate soils, plants, and land management to water use and quality.

 - UD College of Arts and Sciences: Students can conduct internship projects in Biological Sciences, Chemistry, Political Science, Public Policy, or other subjects closely related to water resources.